What are the prerequisites for admission to US universities?

 Can Bachelor’s degree holders apply for H-1B visa (work permit) in the US?

 Yes.
-Bachelor’s degree holders can apply in the general quota comprising 65,000 H-1B visas.
+Bachelor’s degree holders can apply in the general quota of 65,000 H-1B visas.

 What is an early application and early decision?